 Simple math errors are one of the most common tax audit red flags.
 Whether you’re filing on your own or looking over your accountant’s work, don’t hesitate to take a second and third scan through the numbers.
 Check the math, making sure the totals in your columns add up and that your capital gains and losses are recorded correctly.
 Use exact numbers rather than rounding up and rounding down, and confirm the numbers on your state returns match the numbers on your federal returns.

 2. Review the Details

 Another common reason the IRS may pull a filing is because people simply forget to sign their tax return.
-While this easily preventable oversight isn’t usually enough to trigger an audit, it can draw attention to your file which can expose other errors, omissions, and mistakes.
+While this easily preventable oversight isn’t usually enough to trigger a tax audit, it can draw attention to your file which can expose other errors, omissions, and mistakes.
 Be sure to carefully review every page—print or digital—checking details such as your Social Security number, spelling of your name, or other small typos.

-Underreporting income either drastically or consistently can put you at risk for an audit.
+Underreporting income either drastically or consistently can put you at risk for a tax audit.
 You should be able to back up everything you report and claim on your tax return—especially as an independent contractor.
 Make a habit of tracking all of your expenses and receipts as well as the business reason behind them.
 Failing to report your true income in addition to extra money you may have received throughout the year, such as the sale of an asset like a house, can result in paying back-taxes, penalties, and interest, and lead to further investigation.

 4. Claim Legitimate Deductions